-The results of these initial analyses are encouraging and suggest that the Well-being Star is a valid unidimensional outcomes measurement tool, which is internally consistent, responsive and can be consistently rated.
-Research is planned to examine the relationship between Star readings and other measures (convergent and predictive validity).
+The results of these initial analyses are encouraging and suggest that the Well-being Star is a valid outcomes measurement tool.
+Research is planned to examine consistency in understanding of the scales (inter-rater reliability) and the relationship between Star readings and other measures (convergent and predictive validity).